PaulimusPrime/Heislab2/cases/README.md

 # cases Package

-This package handles elevator event-driven processes, including peer updates, button presses, and order assignments.
+This package handles all elevator event- and network-driven processes, including peer updates, button presses, and order assignments.

 ## Functions